n00rs/Test_XPayBack/readme.md

     - `cd client`
     - `npm install`
     - `npm start`
+    - `npm run build`

-By following the above steps, you will have both the server and client running on your local machine.
+By following the above steps, you will have both the server and client running on your local machine and ready for production builds.